binfalse/binfalse.de/_posts/2017-05-19-common-name-vs-subject-alt-names.md

 {% endhighlight %}

-To quick-check one of your websites you may want to use the following:
+To quick-check one of your websites you may want to use the following [`grep`](https://en.wikipedia.org/wiki/Grep) filter:

 {% highlight bash %}
 openssl s_client -showcerts -connect binfalse.de:443 </dev/null | openssl x509 -text -noout | grep -A 1 "Subject Alternative Name"